 Morganite Cluster Ring

-Tube-set 4mm blush morganite with moissanite side cluster in 14k gold settings atop your choice of a 14k gold fill band or 10k solid gold band.
+Tube-set 4mm blush morganite with moissanite side cluster in 14k gold settings atop a 10k solid gold band.
 This solid gold piece is the most sustainable metal type and will last forever without tarnishing or breaking down.

 Kindly note: This piece is made to order so please allow up to two weeks for fabrication.